If you are in immediate danger, call 911. A law enforcement officer can assist you with obtaining an emergency protective order.

 For information about safety planning and local resources, call the 24-hour hotline for Victims of Domestic Violence or Sexual Assault at 703-777-6552.

 About Protective Orders

+- Non-family member protective orders may be filed by adults who do not meet the definition of a family member.
+Non-family Member Protective Order are filed with the General District Court.
 I-CAN!
 Virginia is a free online program that provides assistance with the preparation of court forms required to file for a protective order.
 I-CAN!
 Virginia is also available in Spanish.
-Begin your I-CAN!
-Virginia Session.

 HOPE cards are available for victims of domestic and sexual violence who have obtained long-term protective orders.
 The laminated wallet-sized HOPE card provides the essential information that law enforcement officers need to confirm the details of a valid protective order.

 The free cards are available to holders of a final civil protective order for domestic violence, stalking and/or sexual assault issued in Loudoun County.
 To qualify for a Hope Card, the protective order must be for 12 months or longer.
 For more information, contact either:

 - Loudoun County Juvenile and Domestic Relations District Court Clerk’s Office, 703 777-0300 or by email

 - Loudoun County Juvenile Court Service Unit, 703-777-0303

 Information about protective orders is available through the Virginia Judicial System.
 Some of the most commonly asked questions are listed below.

 - What should I bring with me when I come to file?